 When PWC protects this landscape, the work is not only about one species.
 It is about restoring a functioning ecosystem.

-That is the heart of REMOSFA: conservation that connects science, habitat protection, restoration, community participation, and long-term sustainability.
+That is the heart of Ara Panama-REMOSFA: conservation that connects science, habitat protection, restoration, community participation, and long-term sustainability.

 Great Green Macaw